Adithya-AR/secure-aws-web-application/README.md

 A static web application was deployed on an Ubuntu-based Amazon EC2 instance.

+The EC2 instance was configured with the required network access and security settings for hosting the application.

 ### 2. VPC Configuration

-A custom VPC was created with public and private subnets to provide network isolation and controlled communication.
+A custom VPC was created using the CIDR block:

+`10.0.0.0/16`

+Two subnets were configured:

+- `10.0.1.0/24`
+- `10.0.2.0/24`

+The subnets were associated with Availability Zones to provide the required network infrastructure for the deployment.

 ### 3. Internet Gateway

-An Internet Gateway was configured to provide external connectivity for resources that require internet access.
+An Internet Gateway was created and attached to the custom VPC to provide internet connectivity.

 ### 4. Route Tables

-Route tables were configured to control traffic between the subnets and provide the required internet connectivity.
+Route tables were configured to control network traffic and provide the required connectivity between the VPC resources and the internet.

 ### 5. Security Groups

-Security Groups were configured to control network traffic and provide secure access to the deployed resources.
+Security Groups were configured to control network traffic to the EC2 instance and application.

+The configured traffic included:

+- SSH
+- HTTP
+- HTTPS
+- TCP-based application traffic

 ### 6. IAM

-IAM roles and permissions were configured to provide controlled access to AWS resources.
+An IAM role was created for the EC2 instance to provide controlled access to AWS services.

+The IAM configuration included permissions related to:

+- EC2
+- CloudWatch monitoring

 ### 7. Application Load Balancer

-An Application Load Balancer was configured to distribute incoming application traffic.
+An Application Load Balancer (ALB) was configured to handle incoming application traffic.

+A Target Group was created and associated with the application infrastructure.

+### 8. Auto Scaling

+An Auto Scaling Group was created as part of the AWS infrastructure configuration.

+This provides the foundation for automatically managing EC2 capacity based on the configured scaling settings.

-### 8. CloudWatch
+### 9. CloudWatch Monitoring

-AWS CloudWatch was enabled for basic monitoring of the deployed infrastructure and application performance.
+Amazon CloudWatch was configured to monitor the deployed infrastructure and observe the health and performance of the application environment.

+---

+## ✨ Project Highlights

+- Designed and configured a custom Amazon VPC using CIDR `10.0.0.0/16`.
+- Created two subnets across Availability Zones.
+- Configured an Internet Gateway and route tables.
+- Deployed a static web application on an Ubuntu-based EC2 instance.
+- Configured Security Groups for controlled network access.
+- Created an IAM role for the EC2 instance.
+- Configured an Application Load Balancer and Target Group.
+- Created an Auto Scaling Group.
+- Configured Amazon CloudWatch for monitoring.
+- Gained practical experience with AWS networking and cloud infrastructure.

+---

+## 🛠️ Technologies & AWS Services

+**Cloud Platform:**
+Amazon Web Services (AWS)

+**AWS Services:**

+- Amazon VPC
+- Amazon EC2
+- Application Load Balancer
+- Auto Scaling
+- IAM
+- Amazon CloudWatch
+- Internet Gateway
+- Route Tables
+- Security Groups

+**Operating System:**
+Ubuntu Linux

+**Networking:**

+- IPv4
+- TCP
+- HTTP
+- HTTPS
+- SSH

 ---